Office-of-Digital-Innovation/California-State-Template-PHP/readme.txt

 ________________________________________

 Step 1 - Instructions
 Extract the zip file to your web root directory (usually htdocs or wwwroot).
 Make sure your web server is configured to process SSI.
 It might be configured to process only files with certain file extensions such as .stm.
-In that case, you'll need to either name your pages with a .stm extension or configure your server to process .html as well.
+In that case, you'll need to either name your pages with a .stm extension or configure your server to process .php as well.

 ________________________________________

 Step 2 - Navigation Type
 Select your navigation type.
-Megamenu, Dropdowns, or Single level and Open /ssi/navigation.html and update line 8.
+Megamenu, Dropdowns, or Single level and Open /ssi/navigation.php and update line 8.

 ________________________________________

 Step 3 - Color Scheme
-Select a color scheme and Open head_css_js.html and Update line 25.
+Select a color scheme and Open head_css_js.php and Update line 25.

 ________________________________________

 Step 4 - Google Analytics
-Open /ssi/analytics.html and Insert your Google Analytics ID at line 4.
+Open /ssi/analytics.php and Insert your Google Analytics ID at line 4.

 ________________________________________

 Step 5 - Header Images
 Replace the sample /images/template2014/header-organization.png with your own logo and organization name.
 Replace /images/template2014/(Color Scheme)/header-background.jpg with your own image.
-If using the optional slideshow banner open /ssi/header-slideshow-banner.html and add your own images and captions.
-If NOT using the slideshow banner open index.html and delete the include reference on line 55.
-The reference code will be <!--#include virtual="/ssi/header-slideshow-banner.html" -->
+If using the optional slideshow banner open /ssi/header-slideshow-banner.php and add your own images and captions.
+If NOT using the slideshow banner open index.php and delete the include reference on line 55.
+The reference code will be <?php include("ssi/header-slideshow-banner.php"); ?>

 ________________________________________